Dr Costas Velis

 - Website: My Personal Site | My Other Personal Site | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID | White Rose

-Published in Science, Environmental Science & Technology, Journal of Hazardous Materials, and relevant journals, I service the academic community as Editor-in-Chief of Waste Management & Research (2019 onwards) and in the Editorial Board of Critical Reviews in Environmental Science and Technology, and by regularly peer-reviewing for e.g. Science, Environmental Science & Technology, Journal of Hazardous Materials, Journal of Cleaner Production, Waste Management, Science of the Total Environment, Habitat International); and via research assessment panels.
+Published in Science, Environmental Science & Technology, Journal of Hazardous Materials, and relevant journals, I service the academic community as Editor-in-Chief of Waste Management & Research (2019 onwards), in the Editorial Board of Critical Reviews in Environmental Science and Technology, and was recently appointed as Specialty Chief Editor for Waste Management for Frontiers In Sustainability; by regularly peer-reviewing for e.g. Science, Environmental Science & Technology, Journal of Hazardous Materials, Journal of Cleaner Production, Waste Management, Science of the Total Environment, Habitat International); and via research assessment panels.
 Being a Chartered Waste Manager and registered with relevant professional bodies (CIWM, Institute of Physics), I also serve as Vice Chair for the Waste to Energy Resource and Technology Council - UK and served as Vice Chair for ISWA European Group.

 Expertise in waste and resources management comes with invitations to chair conference sessions and to participate in numerous scientific committees (e.g. ISWA World Congress 2019 in Bilbao, Spain, Africa Waste Congress 2014, ORBIT 2012).
 I often travel around the world for research projects and to deliver keynote/ invited lectures (e.g. New York, Singapore, Buenos Aires, Vienna, Copenhagen, Munich, Geneva, Luanda, Athens).
-I was honoured to be a core author team member for the prestigious first Global Waste Management Outlook commissioned by UNEP, chair the Waste Atlas Scientific Committee, and having been coordinating member of numerous Task Forces of the International Solid Waste Association (ISWA) (e.g. Globalisation and Waste Management; Resources Management), is steering committee member of the CIWM Thermal Treatment Special Interest Group, and member of the ISWA Working Group on Energy Recovery.
+I was honoured to be a core author team member for the prestigious first Global Waste Management Outlook commissioned by UNEP, chaired the Waste Atlas database Scientific Committee, and having been coordinating member of numerous Task Forces of the International Solid Waste Association (ISWA) (e.g. Globalisation and Waste Management; Resources Management), is steering committee member of the CIWM Thermal Treatment Special Interest Group, and member of the ISWA Working Group on Energy Recovery.
 Recently, I was involved in the ad-hoc group contributing to the protocol for the new SDG 11.6.1 target.
+Our model SPOT has provided the very first global estimate of this indicator, included in the official 2022 UN SDGs reporting.